Top 10 Customer Experience KPIs Every CX Leader Should Track

 • Passives: Give a rating of 7 to 8.
 Satisfied customers but not loyal to your brand.

-Compute your NPS using this formula:
+Compute the NPS using this formula:

 Net Promoter Score = Percentage of promoters – Percentage of detractors